 As the tension heats up, things start getting ridiculous – and hilarious – and the frat ends up in jeopardy of being shut down.
 After the frat is put on probation, Mac and Kelly pull a prank so devious that Teddy has no choice but to retaliate.
 And this is when all hell breaks loose, with a conclusion so epic you’ll wish you were back in your college days.

-Overall, Neighbors felt like a mixture of Animal House, Superbad and Knocked Up.
-The grass-is-always greener plot is something we all can relate to — by the end of the movie, you’ll find yourself wishing you could be friends with all of them.
+.
+The grass-is-always greener plot is something we all can relate to -- by the end of the movie, you’ll find yourself wishing you could be friends with all of them.
 Some of the more unfortunate parts, like Mac and Kelly’s trip to the ER for their baby, will leave you groaning, but that is to be expected.
 The ridiculous humor, like clever car airbag usage, more than make up for the jokes gone wrong.

 Although, I will admit that I think seeing Christopher Mintz-Plasse do his tenth variation of McLovin' is getting old, it wouldn’t be a summer comedy without him.
 And one thing is for sure, you’ll leave wishing you could plan an epic party of your own.
 All in all, if you walk into this movie with the expectation of good laughs, a few cringe-worthy moments and LOTS of shirtless Zac Efron, you’ll leave satisfied.